silnrsi/font-kanchenjunga/documentation/source/resources.md

 ## Rendering and application support

 This Kirat Rai script, and this font, does not require any special rendering.
+However, there are a few OpenType character variants in the font, and selecting a character variant will require an application that supports that selection.
+The font also includes some kerning.

 Other suggestions are listed here: [Applications Support](https://software.sil.org/arabicfonts/support/application-support/) and here: [Using Font Features](https://software.sil.org/fonts/features/).